Age Discrimination in the Workplace

-San Diego California Age Discrimination Lawyer
+Discuss Your Situation With Our San Diego Age Discrimination Lawyer

 The Age Discrimination in Employment Act (ADEA) of 1967 protects individuals who are 40 years of age or older from employment discrimination based on age.
 The ADEA’s protections apply to both employees and job applicants.
-Under the Age Discrimination in Employment Act, it is against the law to discriminate against a person because of his/her age with respect to any term, condition, or privilege of employment, including hiring, firing, layoff, promotions, wages, job assignments, benefits, and training.
+Have you been treated unfairly and discriminated against at work solely due to your age?

-Individuals over 40 are considered a protected class under the law.
+Under ADEA, individuals over 40 are considered a protected class.
 It is unlawful for any employer or prospective employer to discriminate against or harass someone because of their age.
-The Gould Firm has handled numerous age discrimination actions with excellent results recovering damages on behalf of older employees who have suffered discrimination and harassment in the workplace.
+This is true in respect to any term, condition or privilege of employment.
+Employment refers to:

 Examples of age discrimination in the workplace include: